 In 1880, he married Margaret Cameron Ferguson (1857-?) of Vankleek Hill, Ontario.
 They had three children: Evelyn Cameron (1885-?), Douglas Lorn Cameron (1888-?), and James Leslie Fergus Cameron (1896-?).
 He was a member of the Manitoba Club, St. Charles Country Club, and Lakewood Country Club.
 He served as President of the St. Andrew’s Society of Winnipeg from 1906 to 1908.
 He was made a knight commander of the Order of St. Michael and St. George in 1913.
 He was a Lieutenant-Colonel with the 79th Highlanders.
 He was a keen horseman, his stables winning many honours at horse shows.
 In 1911, he lived at 65 Roslyn Road, Winnipeg.

 A Liberal, he represented Fort William and Lake of the Woods in the Ontario provincial legislature from 1902 to 1905 but was subsequently defeated in the provincial and 1908 federal elections.
-He was appointed lieutenant-governor of Manitoba in 1911, and he served until 1916.
+He was appointed Lieutenant-Governor of Manitoba in 1911 and served until 1916.
 His letter-book for the years 1911 and 1912 is at the Archives of Manitoba.

-He died on 27 November 1921 and was buried in St. John’s Cemetery.
+He died on 27 November 1921 and was buried in the St. John’s Cathedral Cemetery.

 1901 Canada census, Automated Genealogy.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 We thank Elspeth Mary DeGrow for providing additional information used here.